wtfcarlos/RSVPBot/README.md

 This is a simple Zulip bot that converts a Zulip conversation into an event context.
 People can then use simple commands to rsvp to an event, set the hour, time, place, and easily ping every person who RSVP'ed.

+## Contributing

+To contribute to RSVPBot you must first star the project.

 ## Environment Variables

 ```